hashi-netbiz/lecture/3.0-Terraform-Fundamentals/Variables/README.md

 # Variables in Terraform

 This is part of the Terraform Basics path.
-In this video and demo, we are going to cover what Terraform input variables are and how you can use them.
+In this section and demo, we are going to cover what Terraform input variables are and how you can use them.
 As a point of disambiguation, **Variables** and **Input Variables** are used interchangeably.
 For brevity, I am going to use the term variables, but it is safe to assume I am talking about input variables.

 Variables define arguments for a Terraform module.
 You can pass values to a Terraform module using those arguments.
 The logistics of how you pass values will be covered later.
 Values are passed during a Terraform evaluation.
 Each time Terraform evaluates a configuration, values for each defined variable need to be supplied.
 Terraform does not store the values supplied for variables in the state data.